Biclustering random matrix partitions with an application to classification of forensic body fluids: Connection to Nested Dirichlet Process

 \section{Connection to Nested Dirichlet Process}

-We provide further detail setting out the Biclustering Dirichlet Process (BDP) in contrast to the NoB-LoC model \citep{lee13} and the Nested Dirichlet Process (NDP), following \cite{Rodriguez2012TheProcess} and making explicit the DP elements, which were integrated out in our presentation in the text.
+We provide further details setting out the Biclustering Dirichlet Process (BDP) in contrast to the NoB-LoC model \citep{lee13} and the Nested Dirichlet Process (NDP), following \cite{Rodriguez2012TheProcess} and making explicit the DP elements, which were integrated out in our presentation in the text.
 In order to convey the connections of our method with NoB-LoC and NDP, we return to the simple setup of Section~\ref{sec:bicluster-single-matrix} and bicluster a single $N\times M$ matrix as a single unit, dropping the fluid-type and marker-group blocks.
-We further simplify the presentation of BDP by using the DP rather than the MDP as our building block, removing the constraint on the maximum number of clusters.
+We further simplify the presentation of BDP by using the DP rather than the MDP as our building block, removing the constraint on the maximum number of clusters, as it can be regarded as a special case.
+The literature cited here typically partitions columns first and then rows within columns, i.e., the row-clustering is nested within column clusters.
+In the following, we use the terminology for our setting, where we cluster columns within row-clusters.